byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 A series of guided invitations, natural cycles, bring one into the present moment, opening the doors of symbiotic communication with the soil, waters, and landscapes explored.
 Encounter not just the soil, but the many ways nature mirrors humans, encountering oneself, Soil to Soul Food.

+**Soil life is fragile,** an estimated one third of global soils are degraded.
+Each year, an estimated 24 billion tonnes of fertile soil are lost due to erosion alone.

+The amount of arable land available for each person is continually dropping.
+Currently, each human being has only 2000m² at their disposal; in 1961, that figure was 4000m².
+AT this current rate of consumption the amount of arable land available per person will decrease to 1500m² by 2050.

+Building up, maintaining and conserving the fertility of different soil types around the world in the face of diverse climatic conditions is the biggest challenge to agriculture today.
+The key to soil fertility lies mostly in the humus content of soils.

+#### *Ancestral Healing; Cultivating cultures that heal cultivates compassion for mother earth, an act of humility.*
-**Soil life is fragile,** its easy to destroy something, the challenge is to create something meaningful.
+Its easy to destroy something, the challenge is to create something meaningful.
 To bring something back to the Village that people can live from.

-#### *Ancestral Healing; Cultivating cultures that heal cultivates compassion for mother earth, an act of humility.*

-***Humility:*** The state of being Humble; Middle English, from Anglo-French, from Latin humilis low, humble, ***from humus earth;*** akin to Greek chthōn earth, chamai on the ground.
+***Humility:*** The state of being Humble; Middle English, from Anglo-French, from Latin humilis low, humble, ***from humus earth;*** akin to Greek chthōn ***earth***, chamai on the ground.

-#### Soil Return - A soul united, offer light to the field essence like humus.
-Soil is the ultimate store of energy.
-It holds history in its molecules, vital energy that flows forever, transporting light energies.
+#### Soil Return - bokashi pro-biotic soil offers *humus soul food* to the field.
+Soil is the ultimate store of energy, it holds history in its molecules, vital energy that flows forever, transporting light energies.

 **Humus is organic matter reduced until it can break down no further.
 In this state of evolution its appearance is unified.
 Commonly known as topsoil, humus is essential for all life.
 It creates fertile terrain for new growth, strengthens immunity and offers nutrients needed for soil organisms to regenerate.**

+The current high erosion rates throughout the world are of great concern because of the slow rate of topsoil renewal; it takes approximately 500 years for 2.5 cm layer of fertile topsoil to form under agricultural conditions.

+**Bokashi gives a finished pro-biotic living soil in 30–45 days all in.** The speed of the fermentation process is a big advantage, cycling organic remnants faster by going straight from kitchen to fermentation, to soil, over and over again in small batches.
+With out the need to collect a critical mass of scraps to start, the fermentation process starts right away.
+Scale the fermentation vessel to the amount of scraps being generated, going straight into the bokashi bucket as soon as they are produced.

 ![Pro-biotic Fluffy Soil](./bokashiImages/fluffyBokashiSoil_web.jpg)
 Pro-biotic fluffy soil.